rmgrajewski/RyanGrajewski.io/_projects/upsfab/upsfab.md

 ## Package Car Door Sensor Box - Turnaround 2 days
 A member of the Data Analytics team had a clever idea for a way to mount a sensor onto a package car's roll-up door and wanted help fabricating the rough CAD model they had built.

 I was sent the CAD files and immediatley got to work, first waterjetting out sheetmetal plates and then using the handbrake to make the necessary bends that fit the drawings.
-I was able to collaborate with the data analyst on how to best assemble the hardware box and provide quick pointers on how to improve the design to decrease assembly time.
+I was able to collaborate with the data analyst on how to best assemble the hardware box and provide feedback on how to improve the design to decrease assembly time.

 ## Sliding Package Dividers - Turnaround 5 days
 A team member was getting ready to leave UPS and was in a sprint to finish their main project -- one aspect of the project's design that had been overlooked were these sliding package dividers that were used to parition boxes inside a larger system.
 These dividers were having difficulty interacting with the larger system, and their sliding action was hampered by friction and poor track alignment.

-I dissected the design of the origional dividers and identified two core design areas that I thought would require improvement to mitigate our original concerns.
+I dissected the divider's design and identified two core design areas that I thought would require improvement to mitigate our original concerns.
 I devised three possible design solutions and 3D Printed iterations of each to evaluate their performance.
 The final design uses an all-thread connecting rod between the two wheel mounts to tension the wheel faces against their guiderails.